pravins02/site2/_news/new_da_paper_030622.md

 ---

 We just released [a new paper](https://andrebiedenkapp.github.io/assets/pdf/22-PRL-DAC4AIPlanning.pdf) on DAC for AI Planning.
 I'll present the paper on the 13th of June at the [PRL Workshop](https://prl-theworkshop.github.io/prl2022-icaps/).
+You can also checkout the [recorded talk](https://youtu.be/RgyYaJIr4p8).